andrasq/node-docs/upgrade-2016.md

 - pci-e sound card ($25 used Sound Blaster X-Fi) to try
 - 128gb m.2 pci-e ssd for the boot/root drive (Samsung 840 Pro CM871a, 525mb/s 425mb/s) ($30 used)
 - 350W SeaSonic 80+ Bronze power supply ($18 used)
+- 32gb thumb drive as removable media for bios upgrades ($7)

 Removed:
 - floppy drive